shockscript/spec/src/overview/embedding-resources.md

 Embed("thumb.webp")
 ```

-> **Note**: When returning an external URL, implementations such as Jet™ use the `app://` scheme to fetch a file in the application's installation directory.
+> **Note**: When returning an external URL, implementations such as Whack Engine use the `app://` scheme to fetch a file in the application's installation directory.

 <blockquote>